nus-cs2113-AY2122S2/ip/docs/README.md

      |____/ \__,_|_|\_\___|

 ## Quick Start
 1. Please make sure you have _Java 11_ or above installed in your computer.
-The link to _Java 11_ installer is [here] (https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html).
+The link to _Java 11_ installer is [here](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html) .
 2. Download the _v2.0 Duke.jar_ from
 3. Copy the jar file into an empty folder.
 4. Open a terminal and go to the working directory of that folder.
 5. Run the command  `java -jar Duke.jar` to start the program.
 6. You can now enter different commands.

 Note: The program will not stop until you have entered `bye`.
-See [exit program] (#exitprogram)
+See [exit program](#exitprogram)

 ## Features
 _Duke_ is able to